History of Burnley F.C.: Progressive and golden era (1946–1976)

 In 1946–47, the first season of post-war League football, Burnley took second place in the Second Division and gained promotion under manager Cliff Britton.
 The team's defence was nicknamed the "Iron Curtain" as they had conceded only 29 goals in 42 league matches.
 The season also saw a run to the FA Cup final at Wembley, but it ended in a 1–0 defeat after extra time to Charlton Athletic.
 Burnley finished third in 1947–48.
 During the season, Turf Moor recorded its highest seasonal average attendance with 33,621, and the largest attendance at a league match with 52,869 against Blackpool.
-The team consolidated their place in the First Division, with four top-half league finishes from 1948–49 to 1953–54.
+The team consolidated their place in the First Division, with four top-half league finishes between 1948–49 and 1953–54.

 Alan Brown, captain of Burnley's 1946–47 side, was appointed the club's manager in 1954, with Bob Lord becoming chairman a year later; Lord was later described by Arthur Hopcraft as "the Khrushchev of Burnley" due to his combative attitude.
 The club became one of the most progressive under their tenures.
 Burnley was one of the first football clubs to set up a purpose-built training ground, at Gawthorpe in July 1955, which included a medical room, a gymnasium, three full-size pitches and an all-weather surface.
 Brown helped to dig out the ground and "volunteered" several of his players to assist.
 During the following years, the club became renowned for its youth policy and scouting system, which yielded many young, talented footballers.
 The scouts, including Jack Hixon, were particularly based in North East England, Scotland and Northern Ireland.
 Later, in 1965, Blackpool captain Jimmy Armfield described Burnley's scouting system as "the best in the country", adding that the club "got to the top the hard way".

 Gawthorpe (2017 photograph) was one of the first purpose-built training grounds.

 In the 1955–56 season, Burnley reached the fourth round of the FA Cup, in which they were knocked out by Chelsea after four replays.
 In the following FA Cup campaign, 17-year-old Ian Lawson scored a record four goals on his senior debut in the third round against Chesterfield.
 Burnley then equalled their record cup victory with a 9–0 win over New Brighton in the next round, despite Doug Winton missing a penalty.
 They were eliminated in the sixth round by Aston Villa after a replay.
 Brown left the club for Sunderland at the end of the 1956–57 season and was succeeded by Billy Dougall, who was forced to step down in January 1958 due to ill health.
 He remained at Burnley, however, serving as their physiotherapist until 1965.
 Former Burnley player Harry Potts was appointed as Dougall's successor.